sanne88/cyber8420projectopenmrs/CodeReviewForSSE.md

 One of the instances where this vulnerability was reported was web/src/main/java/org/openmrs/module/web/WebModuleUtil.java:194.
 Zip slip is a type of vulnerability where an application extracts file from an archive entry and uses it to construct file name paths without proper validation.
 The archive entry can include any string which includes ".." that can let attackers the restricted files too.
 This can lead to directory traversal attack.
 To avoid this a good practice is to sanitize the input from the archive before using it further.

 One more instance where this vulnerability is reported is on file web/src/main/java/org/openmrs/web/filter/StartupFilter.java:139.
-Here a file accessed based on a path that is controlled by the user.
+Here a file is accessed based on a path that is controlled by the user.
 This can lead to accessing, revealing or deleting critical information by attackers.
 Hence user input should be validated and sanitized before such usage.

 This vulnerability is part of the top 25 report software vulnerabilities as reported by the CWE for the year 2023.

 ### CWE-327: Use of a Broken or Risky Cryptographic Algorithm
 This vulnerability is introduced when the product uses a weak cryptographic algorithm.
 It was found on file api/src/main/java/org/openmrs/util/Security.java:242.
 Here the AES/CBC/PKCS5 padding algorithm is used.
 This a weak algorithm and should not be used since it can lead to decryption of sensitive data.
 This is a parent of CWE-328 which is also reported on the same instance of the same file.
 CWE-328 is focused on the hash used and it is generated when a weak hash is used.
 Hence it is suggested to use an up to date Cryptographic algorithm.

 ### Part-2: Key Findings and Contributions
 ### 2.1 Key Findings